astronomer/astro-docs/ac/next/install-vm.md

 ## Prerequisites

-First, ensure the OS-level packages listed below are installed on your machines:
+First, ensure the the following OS-level packages are installed on your machines:

 - sudo
 - python3